 Serving size: two kabobs plus raita Calories: 227 Fat: 7.86g Saturated fat: 1.55g Carbohydrates: 5.5g Fiber: 1.1g Protein: 32.9g

 I believe in the “cook once, eat twice” philosophy.
 When I make a dish that requires a little bit of time in the kitchen, I will usually double the recipe and use the leftovers to create an entirely different meal on another day.
 Tandoori chicken is a perfect example of this.
-Stay tuned for my next post where I will transform the leftover chicken into a second delicious meal!
+CLICK HERE to see how I transformed the leftover chicken into a second delicious meal!